nhgritctran/PheTK/README.md

 #### 5.1.1. by_genotype

-This function takes genetic variant information as input and generates cohort with matching genotypes as an output csv file.
+This function takes genetic variant information as input and generates cohort with matching genotypes as an output tsv file.
 As this function uses Hail to extract data from Hail matrix tables, it must be run in a compatible environment, e.g., a dataproc cluster on _All of Us_ researcher workbench or UK Biobank RAP.